 Renters prefer anything that makes life easier through technology.
 Property managers and renters alike can benefit from making upgrades in these areas.

-- Kitchen fit-out: dishwashers, gas or induction cooktop, other integrated appliances.
+- Kitchen fit-out: dishwashers, gas or induction cooktop, and other integrated appliances.

 - Large closets

 - State-of-the-art fitness centres in apartment complexes.